-The controversy over the unprecedented success that the film Green Book has had over film societies in the US the past couple of months has set the film world on its heels.
+The controversy over the unprecedented success that the film Green Book has had over film societies in the US over the past couple of months has set the film world on its heels.
 Everything from middle-America, smaller groups, national groups, to worldwide (The Golden Globes) has set hardcore cinephiles, professional and amateur film critics alike, and even comic fanboys spinning their heads like Linda Blair in The Exorcist (yes, her spitting out the water like vomit and it being the color green is not lost on me).
-Usually, a controversy like this is among is a critical divide between critics and fans; it now seems to have started a critical divide between film critics as well.
+Usually, a controversy like this is a critical divide between critics and fans; it now seems to have started a critical divide between film critics.

 2018: A Groundbreaking Year for Film

 Blindspotting is essential viewing, causing a visceral reaction like Do the Right Thing did almost 30 years ago.
-It is the most important film of the year that tackles issues of police misconduct, racial profiling, identity, and gentrification, unlike any films I have seen in modern film history.
-There are scenes that are so thought-provoking, so moving, I have never seen their like put on film before.
-You have the parking lot “blow up” between Collin (Daveed Diggs) and Miles (the electric Rafael Casal), along with the companion scene when Miles then goes home to talk to his girlfriend Ashley (a scene-stealing Jasmine Cephas-Jones) sitting at a kitchen table; both are about confronting racial identity and the lack of understanding then realization of what comes with being African-American.
-Along with the final act, while confronting the white cop he saw gun down a defenseless man is mesmerizing.
+It is the most important film of the year that tackles police misconduct, racial profiling, identity, and gentrification, unlike any film I have seen in modern film history.
+There are such thought-provoking scenes, so moving, I have never seen their like put on film before.
+You have the parking lot “blow up” between Collin (Daveed Diggs) and Miles (the electric Rafael Casal), along with the companion scene when Miles then goes home to talk to his girlfriend Ashley (a scene-stealing Jasmine Cephas-Jones) sitting at a kitchen table; both are about confronting racial identity and the lack of understanding than the realization of what comes with being African-American.
+Along with the final act, while confronting the white cop, he saw gun down a defenseless man is mesmerizing.
 It’s a byproduct of a group that has felt unfair treatment and feelings of social injustice that comes pouring out in one explosive, ultimately moving, scene.
 The sparks fly, and the emotions run deep.
 The film lingers in your mind well after you leave the theatre.

 1989-1994 in Film

-I see many parallels with 2018 films with nominations from a period of film from 1989 to 1994 that left out multiple cultural touchstones from that period.
-There were multiple films that are still relevant today that were more patted on the head like little kids doing a good deed.
-Many were given nominations for screenplays, director (huge at the time, more on that later) and editing.
+I see many parallels with 2018 films with nominations from a period of film from 1989 to 1994 that left out multiple cultural touchstones.
+Multiple films are still relevant today that was patted on the head, like little kids doing a good deed.
+Many were given nominations for screenplays, director (huge at the time, more on that later), and editing.
 The lack of minor classes nominated in the acting categories is apparent, as we know, and still is troubling today.
-Of the following films we will look at below, all were left off the Best Picture nominees, and only one from that period had a minority in the lead that dealt with race relations.
-That film was Driving Miss Daisy, which is a good to very good film, but now, looking back then and today, the Academy still has a problem with the “white compromising” of film nominations when it comes to tackling issues of racial tensions, divides, and a reflection of the lack of minority voices in the Academy during that time period, that is still an issue today.
+Of the following films, we will look at below, all were left off the Best Picture nominees, and only one from that period had a minority in the lead that dealt with race relations.
+That film was Driving Miss Daisy.
+Today, the Academy still has a problem with the “white compromising” of film nominations when it comes to tackling issues of racial tensions, divides.
+A reflection of the lack of minority voices in the Academy during that time period is still an issue today.

 1990 Best Picture Winner: Driving Miss Daisy